ottenwbe/recipes-manager/README.md

  ### Disclaimer

  I created this project for the purpose of educating myself and personal use.
- If you are interested in the outcome, feel free to contribute; this work is published under the MIT license.
+ If you are interested in the outcome, feel free to use and contribute; this work is published under the MIT license.

 ### Notice
 The base MAKEFILE is adapted from: https://github.com/vincentbernat/hellogopher